Trip to Yunnan: China’s most remote province stands out for its diversity and varied landscapes

 Here is a list of 8 places to visit if you are planning a trip to Yunnan.
 Yunnan is a province in southwestern China that is known to be the most diverse in the whole country.
 Every year more and more people are coming to Yunnan to learn about its ethnic minorities and to see its varied landscapes.

 In this Chinese province we can find mountainous landscapes with peaks up to 5500 meters high.
 Small karst mountains surrounded by lakes and flowers.
 Thousand-year-old rice terraces and, in addition, ancient villages that have managed to preserve much of traditional Chinese architecture.

-If you’re thinking of taking a trip through these lands, you can also take a look at our two-week Yunnan Route.
+If you’re thinking of taking a trip through these lands, you can also take a look at our two-week organized trip to Yunnan.
 But beware, many of those who come here later don’t want to leave, so… You’re warned!